Riding the Wave of the Few – Mid Year 2024 Review

 I do see similarities.
 Cisco was the dominant name in routers and switching, and people could see the internet was going to be a big thing.
 You would need to build a lot of infrastructure in trunk networks, server rooms, and things like that.
 What was interesting about Cisco vis-a-vis Nvidia is that Cisco controlled certain standards for how you set up a router.

-With Nvidia, there’s a language called CUDA that the current large language model A.I. is written in, and CUDA is an Nvidia-specific set of protocols.
+With Nvidia, there’s a language called CUDA that the current large language model AI is written in, and CUDA is an Nvidia-specific set of protocols.
 By default, people have been buying Nvidia chips because they work well with this language.

-Is it possible, however that the future will not be so monolithic?
+Is it possible, however, that the future will not be so monolithic?
 That’s really the basic question.
 The answer for Cisco was that the future was (eventually) not so monolithic.
 They still make routers and switches, and they still earn a decent profit on them, but the rest of technology has run by.
 To some extent routing and switching capabilities have become commodified.

 From what it looks like to me, they (Cisco) are now trying to buy their way into other relevant markets.
 We don’t like that as an investment characteristic and are not attracted to the stock even though it trades at a low multiple.

 Nothing of the sort has happened with Nvidia yet; let’s be clear about that.
-However, I could easily see a situation where one or several of their big customers (Microsoft, Google, Amazon, Meta) were to find some other way to build LLM AI systems or maybe design A.I. chips for themselves.
+However, I could easily see a situation where one or several of their big customers (Microsoft, Google, Amazon, Meta) were to find some other way to build LLM AI systems or maybe design AI chips for themselves.
 That could be quite a reset of current expectations.

 That is how the Cisco movie played out.
 It looked like a surefire bet on internet infrastructure, and it wound up being that that infrastructure became somewhat commodified.

-If A.I. is going to be as big as some expect, do you really think there’s going to be a monopoly supplier of CPUs, essentially, that are specific to A.I.?
+If AI is going to be as big as some expect, do you really think there’s going to be a monopoly supplier of CPUs, essentially, that are specific to AI?
 Or do you think this will be a more diversified type of situation?
 At the moment, no one knows, but history says it is probably more diversified.

 Turning our attention to the Fed, what do you make of their lack of action?

 I don’t know what the Fed is going to do; I think the Fed themselves don’t know what they’re going to do.
 What I do believe is that the Fed doesn’t want to do a “start-stop”.
-They don’t want to cut in, let’s say July, and they do nothing until December and then do something in January and then do nothing again for four months.
+They don’t want to cut in, let’s say July, and do nothing until December, then do something in January, and then do nothing again for four months.
 That will amplify confusion, mixed messaging, and so forth.
 Once they decide to cut, they probably want visibility towards doing three or four.
 You may need more profound economic weakness than anything we’ve seen at this point in the last two years for them to actually be willing to do it.

 In the past, you’ve mentioned the importance of tracking interest rate volatility.
 Can you remind some of our newer clients why this is an important variable?